 In the case of inheritances opened in Canada, since the 80s, there is no inheritance tax.
 However, there is a tax on capital gains at time of death.
 Double taxation is prohibited by international conventions.
 In the case of inheritances opened in France, the inheritance taxes are paid by the notary to the Department of Revenue, as the amount you receive will be net and you do not have to pay, once again, the rights in your country of residence

-No. However, we must provide the notary a genealogical chart that conforms to reality and this questionnaire allows us to complete or verify the information we have gathered during our researches.
+No. However, we must provide the notary a genealogical chart that is conform to reality and this questionnaire allows us to complete or verify the information we have gathered during our researches.
 This will prevent thereafter to complete documents with incorrect information.

 Questionnaire must be fulfilled to the best of your knowledge.